Samsung Galaxy Tab 4 7.0: Features

 The Galaxy Tab 4 7.0 is released with Android 4.4.2 KitKat.
 Samsung has customized the interface with its TouchWiz UX software.
-As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as S Suggest, S Voice, S Planner, WatchON, Smart Stay, Multi-Window, Group Play, and All Share Play.
+As well as apps from Google, including Google Play, Gmail and YouTube, it has access to Samsung apps such as S Suggest, S Voice, S Planner, WatchON, Smart Stay, Multi-Window, Group Play, and All Share Play. only SM-T235 is upgradable to Android 5.1.1 Lollipop.

 The Galaxy Tab 4 7.0 is available in WiFi-only, 3G & Wi-Fi, and 4G/LTE & WiFi variants.
 Storage ranges from 8, 16, or 32 GB depending on the model number, with a microSDXC card slot for expansion.
 It has a 7-inch WXGA TFT screen with a resolution of 1280x800 pixels (216ppi).
 It also features a 1.3 MP front camera and 3.2 MP rear-facing camera without autofocus/flash.
 It also has the ability to record HD videos.

 USB OTG is only supported by the LTE version of the Samsung Galaxy Tab 4 7.0.